tjfontaine/cloudnative/labs/fn-intro/README.md

 To use Fn, you'll need Docker up and running in your environment, and access to a repository containing the Fn Docker images.
 Our lab environment has Docker already installed, and for this tutorial we'll use the public images from Docker Hub.

-XXX clean up - this will be installed

-Make sure Fn server is up and running by completing the [Install and Start Fn Tutorial](https://github.com/fnproject/tutorials/blob/master/install/README.md).
+Check that Fn is install by invoking <samp>fn version</samp>.
+If you need to install Fn, please see the [Install and Start Fn Tutorial](https://github.com/fnproject/tutorials/blob/master/install/README.md).

 Make sure you have set your Fn context registry value for local development. (for example, "fndemouser".
 [See here](https://github.com/fnproject/tutorials/blob/master/install/README.md#configure-your-context).)